calledit/metric_depth_video_toolbox/HOWTO.md

 Raw side by side stero (black where there is paralax):
 <img width="950" alt="sbs" src="https://github.com/user-attachments/assets/672b9703-3215-400e-bb72-54a8f119366a" />

 Side by side stero infill mask.
-Black where there is no infill needed and the normal of the projected edge where infill is needed: (From the normal finding the lower and higher side if the edge is trivial see mark_lower_side() in [stereo_crafter_infill.py](stereo_crafter_infill.py))
+Black where there is no infill needed and the normal of the projected edge where infill is needed: (From the normal finding the lower and higher side if the edge is trivial see mark_lower_side() in [stereo_crafter_infill.py](stereo_crafter_infill.py)) (example image is from a diffrent frame)
 <img width="950" alt="normals_infill_format" src="https://github.com/user-attachments/assets/d3fe2519-f565-4e6d-9b2c-228baef89b6a" />

 ### Step 8